Wednesday, February 23, 2011

 Through the canyon

-The recent spate of postings here on Rawls & Me has brought back some familiar themes, such as the contested role of technology in securing environmental sustainability.
-Like in the past, I find myself discussing policy measures when something tells me that much of the debate actually has to do with far more fundamental questions.
+The recent spate of postings here on Rawls & Me has brought back some familiar themes, not least the contested role of technology in securing environmental sustainability.
+As in the past, I find myself discussing policy measures while sensing that much of the debate actually concerns far more fundamental questions.

-Looking towards the future, I think the stage is set for a grand debate about the direction of the human enterprise.
-While there are already ample signs of a growing planetary consciousness, much of its focus still remains on the global challenges we face rather than on the solutions that we could possibly develop.
+Looking toward the future, I believe the stage is set for a grand debate about the direction of the human enterprise.
+While there are already ample signs of a growing planetary consciousness, much of its focus remains on the global challenges we face rather than on the solutions we might develop.

-If humanity is to make it through the mid-century canyon of environmental stress as the world adopts Western lifestyles, we need to think hard about what brought us here.
-Instead of looking at the escalating environmental destruction as ultimate evidence of social and political failure, I think it makes more sense to think of it as a painful feedback signal in a longer civilizational learning process.
-After all, it is hard to imagine how a planetary civilization would be able to develop without at some point confronting its bio-physical limitations.
-The question is rather if we, in time, will be able to overcome the traumatic character of our initial encounter with modernity and use the knowledge we have gained to find a more sustainable trajectory into the future.
+If humanity is to make it through the mid-century canyon of environmental stress, as the world adopts Western lifestyles, we need to reflect seriously on what brought us here.
+Rather than viewing escalating environmental destruction as the ultimate evidence of social and political failure, it may be more productive to see it as a painful feedback signal within a longer process of civilizational learning.
+After all, it is difficult to imagine how a planetary civilization could develop without at some point confronting its biophysical limitations.
+The real question is whether we will, in time, be able to overcome the traumatic character of our initial encounter with modernity and use the knowledge we have gained to chart a more sustainable trajectory into the future.

-In the search for such a trajectory, we should be careful not to fall victim to either romanticized notions of a pastoral past or to utopian ideas about some advanced Star Trek-like future.
-At the same time, we have to realize that given the unsustainable nature of present trends, any viable response to the ecological crisis will most likely need to be radical in nature.
+In searching for such a trajectory, we should be careful not to fall victim either to romanticized notions of a pastoral past or to utopian visions of some advanced, Star Trek–like future.
+At the same time, we must recognize that given the unsustainable nature of current trends, any viable response to the ecological crisis will almost certainly need to be radical in scope.

 0 Comments: